-4 Hotspot analysis approach
+4 Hotspot Analysis Approach

-In order to identify header file hotspots, we analyze the BDG and the change history of a software system.
+In order to identify header file hotspots, we analyze the Build Dependency Graph (BDG) and the change history of a software system.
 Figure 3 provides an overview of our approach, which is divided into the three steps that are described below.
-In this section, we describe our approach in abstract terms, while details of the prototype implementation used in our case studies are provided in Sect.
-5.
+In this section, we describe our approach in abstract terms, while details of the prototype implementation used in our case studies are provided in Section 5.

-4.1 Dependency graph construction
+4.1 Dependency Graph Construction

-We first extract the BDG of the main build target of a software system (e.g. all in Fig. 1a), which is a directed acyclic graph BDG = (T, D) with the following properties:
+We first extract the build dependency graph of the main build target of a software system (e.g., all in Figure 1a), which is a directed acyclic graph BDG = (T, D) with the following properties:

-- Graph nodes represent build targets $T = T_f \cup T_p$ , where $T_f$ is the set of concrete files produced or consumed by the build process, $T_p$ is the set of phony targets in the build process, and $T_f \cap T_p = \emptyset$ . - Directed edges denote dependencies $d(t, t') \in D$ from target t to target t'.
-A dependency exists between targets t and t' if t must be updated when t' changes.
-Figure 1a shows an example BDG.
+- Graph nodes represent build targets $T = T_f \cup T_p$, where T_f is the set of concrete files produced or consumed by the build process, T_p is the set of phony targets in the build process, and $T_f \cap T_p = \emptyset$.

-Fig. 3 Overview of our hotspot analysis approach
+Fig. 3: Overview of our hotspot analysis approach.